pushpa010496/CC-interview/README.md

 - ```php artisan migrate ```
 - ```php artisan db:seed ```

-## Test completion Process
+## Test Completion Process
- - create a new branch (branch name should be your full name)
+ - Create a new branch (branch name should be your full name)
- - go to [App\InterviewTest] directory
+ - Go to <u>App\InterviewTest</u> directory
- - complete All Ten Tests
+ - Complete all Ten Tests
- - push your code
+ - Push your code